One In 40 U.S. Kids Have Autism

 Autism is a spectrum disorder, meaning there is a wide range in the ways and degrees to which it affects people.
 Its cause is unknown, though it is generally thought to be a combination of genetic and non-genetic factors.

 Notably, the new report found that most children tend to be diagnosed after age 4, despite advances that have made it possible for diagnosis to happen as early as age 2.
 That figure suggests that too many children are “missing out on the transformative benefits on outcomes that early intervention offers,” Ring said.
-“Earlier diagnosis has got to be a priority.”
+“Earlier diagnosis must be a priority.”

-In a statement, Coleen Boyle, director of the CDC’s National Center on Birth Defects and Developmental Disabilities, echoed the sentiment.
+In a statement, Coleen Boyle, director of the CDC’s National Center on Birth Defects and Developmental Disabilities, agreed.

 “Community leaders, health professionals, educators and childcare providers should use these data to ensure children with ASD are identified as early as possible and connected to the services they need,” she said.